 So, which do I need?

 A dietitian is the only nutrition professional qualified to give medical nutrition therapy.
-This is really important if you have any medical issues, take medications or were told to see a ‘nutritionist’ by your GP or health care worker.
+This is really important if you have any medical issues, take medications or were told to see a dietitan by your GP or health care worker to help manage a health condition.
 An Accredited Practicing Dietitian is the only nutrition professional you will see in a hospital setting and is the only one qualified to give you advice about managing health conditions through diet.
-I recommend seeing a dietitian (even if it is just once) if you have any diet-related health conditions, have a suspected food allergy/intolerance or are obese and considering starting your weight loss journey.
+I recommend seeing a dietitian (even if it is just once) if you have any diet-related health conditions.

-If you don’t have any health problems or have these under control, get yourself a Registered Nutritionist.
+If you don’t have any health problems or have these under control, then a Registered Nutritionist can help.
 They will help you to find practical solutions to your health, diet and fitness goals.

 Can I see a nutritionist and a dietitian?

 Absolutely.
-You might choose to see a dietitian for 1 or 2 visits for an assessment and then seek the services of a nutritionist to help put the plan into action.
+You might choose to see a dietitian for 1 or 2 visits for an assessment and some specific advice and then seek the services of a nutritionist to help put the plan into action.

 In Australia, anyone on a Chronic Disease Management care plan with their GP, can have 6 visits with Allied Health Professionals – if you have a chronic disease or complex care needs you might be eligible.
-These sessions are shared with other services, like Aboriginal health workers, diabetes educators, dietitians, physiotherapists, and psychologists.
+These sessions are shared with services like dietitians, physiotherapists, and psychologists.
 You may be limited to only a few sessions with a dietitian.
-Seeking the services of a nutritionist afterwards can be more a more affordable option to continue your journey.
+Seeking the services of a nutritionist afterwards can be more a more affordable option to continue your journey towards better health.

-No, not for giving you nutrition advice.
+No, unless they also have a nutrition degree from a reputable university.
 Short courses and online degrees in natural health don’t lend themselves to the complexity of nutrition science.
 The person may be qualified within their profession but not from a nutrition counselling perspective.